jzl0166/SpatialNLI/README.md

 # SpatialNLI

-  SpatialNLI: A Natural Language Interface to Spatial DatabasesUsing Spatial Comprehension
+  SpatialNLI: A Spatial Domain Natural Language Interface to Databases Using Spatial Comprehension

 ## Usage
 To train new model